-4. Programme Duration
+3. Programme Duration

-- 4.1 The Two -Year Master's Programmes consist of two academic years. - 4.2 Each academic year is divided into two semesters, the first being from July to November and the second from December to April. - 4.3 Each semester will have 90 working days (18 weeks).
+- 3.1 The Two Year Master's Programmes consist of two academic years. - 3.2 Each academic year is divided into two semesters, the first being from July to November and the second from December to April. - 3.3 Each semester will have 90 working days (18 weeks).

-5 Programme Structure
+4 Programme Structure

-5.1 The Two-Year Master's Programme consists of Core Courses, Elective Courses (Departmental & Interdepartmental), and Project.
+4.1 The Two Year Master's Programme consists of Core Courses, Elective Courses (Departmental & Interdepartmental), and Project.

-5.2 Core courses
+4.2 Core courses

-5.2.1 These are a set of compulsory courses essential for each programme.

-5.2.2 The core courses include both Theory (Core Theory) and Practical (Core Practical) courses.
+- 4.2.1 These are a set of compulsory courses essential for each programme. - 4.2.2 The core courses include both Theory (Core Theory) and Practical (Core Practical) courses.

-5.3 Elective courses
+4.3 Elective courses

-- 5.3.1 Departmental Electives (DEs) are the Electives that students can choose from a range of Electives offered within the Department. - 5.3.2 Interdepartmental Electives (IDEs) are Electives that students can choose from amongst the courses offered by other departments of the same faculty as well as by the departments of other faculties. - 5.3.3 Students shall take a combination of both DEs and IDEs.
+- 4.3.1 Department Electives (DEs) are the Electives that students can choose from a range of Electives offered within the Department. - 4.3.2 Interdepartment Electives (IDEs) are Electives that students can choose from amongst the courses offered by other departments of the same faculty as well as by the departments of other faculties. - 4.3.3 Each student shall take a combination of both DEs and IDEs.

-5.4 Experiential Learning
+4.4 Experiential Learning

-- 5.4.1 Experiential learning provides opportunities to students to connect principles of the discipline with real-life situations. - 5.4.2 In-plant training/field trips/internships/industrial visits (as applicable) fall under this category. - 5.4.3 Experiential learning is categorised as Core.
+- 4.4.1 Experiential learning provides opportunities to students to connect principles of the discipline with real-life situations. - 4.4.2 In-plant training/field trips/internships/industrial visits (as applicable) fall under this category. - 4.4.3 Experiential learning is categorised as Core.

-5.5 Project
+4.5 Project

-- 5.5.1 Each student shall undertake a Project in the final semester. - 5.5.2 The Head of the Department shall assign a Research Supervisor to the student. - 5.5.3 The Research Supervisor shall assign a topic for research and monitor the progress of the student periodically. - 5.5.4 Students who wish to undertake project work in recognised institutions/industry shall obtain prior permission from the University.
+- 4.5.1 Each student shall undertake a Project in the final semester. - 4.5.2 The Head of the Department shall assign a Research Supervisor to the student. - 4.5.3 The Research Supervisor shall assign a topic for research and monitor the progress of the student periodically. - 4.5.4 Students who wish to undertake project work in recognised institutions/industry shall obtain prior permission from the University.
 The Research Supervisor will be from the host institute, while the Co-Supervisor shall be a faculty in the parent department.

-5.6 Value added Courses (VACs)
+4.6 Value added Courses (VACs)

-- 5.6.1 Students may also opt to take Value added Courses beyond the minimum credits required for award of the Degree.
-VACs are outside the normal credit paradigm. - 5.6.2 These courses impart employable and life skills.
-VACs are listed in the University website and in the Handbook on Interdepartmental Electives and VACs. - 5.6.3 Each VAC carries 2 credits with 30 hours of instruction, of which 60% (18 hours) shall be Theory and 40% (12 hours) Practical. - 5.6.4 Classes for a VAC are conducted beyond the regular class hours and preferably in the II and III Semesters.
+- 4.6.1 Students may also opt to take Value added Courses beyond the minimum credits required for award of the Degree.
+VACs are outside the normal credit paradigm. - 4.6.2 These courses impart employable and life skills.
+VACs are listed in the University website and in the Handbook on Interdepartmental Electives and VACs. - 4.6.3 Each VAC carries 2 credits with 30 hours of instruction, of which 60% (18 hours) shall be Theory and 40% (12 hours) Practical. - 4.6.4 Classes for a VAC are conducted beyond the regular class hours and preferably in the II and III Semesters.

-5.7 Online Courses
+4.7 Online Courses

-5.7.1 The Heads of Departments shall facilitate enrolment of students in Massive Open Online Courses (MOOCs) platform such as SWAYAM to provide academic flexibility and enhance the academic career of students.

-5.7.2 Students who successfully complete a course in the MOOCs platform shall be exempted from one elective course of the programme.
+- 4.7.1 The Heads of Departments shall facilitate enrolment of students in Massive Open Online Courses (MOOCs) platform such as SWAYAM to provide academic flexibility and enhance the academic career of students. - 4.7.2 Students who successfully complete a course in the MOOCs platform shall be exempted from one elective course of the programme.

-5.8 Credit Distribution
+4.8 Credit Distribution